newmarwegner/auditdatabase/README.md

 # Audit tables postgres and register sync
-Script to be use on refresh materialized views.
+Script to be use for audit inserts, updates or deletes on postgres tables.

 ## Steps to execute:
 1. Open terminal